Skip to content Accessibility info

 Members of the military community may qualify for a loan from the Department of Veterans Affairs, or a VA loan.
 Borrowers can use a VA loan to buy a manufactured home and place it on land they already own, buy a house and land at the same time or refinance a home you plan to move to land you already own.

 Chattel loans are a form of personal property loan borrowers can apply for to finance the purchase of a manufactured home.
 Even if a buyer does not own the land on which they are placing their manufactured home, they may still be eligible for a chattel loan.
-A chattel or equity loan for a manufactured home is a popular lending option for borrowers who want to rent a lot in a manufactured home community.

 Many lenders, such as the U.S Department of Veterans Affairs and the Federal Housing Administration, offer chattel loans for lenders.